BillRaymond/agile-in-action-minima/wf-00-guest-images-fi/index.md

     * Want to build all the images for the first time
     * Want to re-build the images because of a change to the script
     * Want to test the script's functionality on a lot of images
+* Whether you use true or false, if the image(s) already exist, the script will overwrite them

 If you set this option to `false`:
 * The script will only geneate guest images that belong to today's post or in the future